Top 10 Pool Algae Prevention Tips

 BONUS TIP: When using a wire brush, be careful not to apply excessive pressure.
 Although they're safe to use in plaster, gunite, and concrete pools, too much aggressive brushing can damage pool surfaces.

 6. Use a vacuum to remove dirt and debris

 Along with brushing and scrubbing, vacuuming your pool is a great way to help prevent algae growth.
-Brushing the pool walls will dislodge most algae spores that are clinging to the surface, but these spores often simply settle at the bottom of the pool.
-Using a vacuum, or one of many automatic pool cleaners, you can eliminate most of the dirt, debris, and contaminants that find their way into your pool.
+Brushing the pool walls will dislodge most algae spores that are clinging to the surface, but these spores often settle at the bottom of the pool.
+Using a vacuum, or one of many automatic pool cleaners, you can eliminate much of the dirt, debris, and contaminants that find their way into your pool.

 7. Use an algaecide regularly

-8. Eliminating phosphates prevents algae growth
+8. Eliminate phosphates to prevent algae growth

 10. Keep a watchful eye on your pool all year long

 The four most important steps in owning an algae-free pool are to maintain a cleaning schedule, frequently balance and sanitize the water, circulate/filter the water, and watch for any signs of algae growth.
 Keeping a routine maintenance schedule will keep nearly all algae spores from taking over your pool as an algae bloom.
 However, you should always keep a watchful eye on your pool for any algae that may be growing in hard-to-see areas, such as near pool steps or behind ladders.
 This also means frequent check-ups of your pool, even while it is closed for the winter.